Srujan-rai/Deepfake_video_detection/README.md

-Deepfake video detection using face encoding
+Deepfake video detection using face encoding and machine learning